The following steps are recommended in creating your CPD Plan in the Lawyer Portal.

-- How did these activities improve my competence as a lawyer?
+- How did this activity improve my competence as a lawyer?

-- How much time did I spend on CPD activities last year?
+- How much time did I spend on these CPD activities last year?

-- What should I carry forward to this year’s CPD plan?
+- What will be carried forward to my current year’s CPD Plan?

 - What activities will be of benefit to my practice?